 All year round, the shrub must be planted in a soil mix designed for flowering plants, for planting, or any universal soil mix.

-- Repot in the spring, at least every second year, in a pot that is slightly larger than the previous.
+- Repot in spring, at least every second year (3 years is also fine occasionally), in a pot that is slightly larger than the previous.

 Planting althea in the open

 Prefer planting in fall or spring if you have purchased the shrub in a pot or a container.

 - Choose a sun-bathed area, sheltered from stronger winds.

 - Watering often during the first year after planting is important for Althea.

 Cuttings are very easy to perform in spring for althea.

 Simply keep cut stems in a vase with water, and plant as soon as a few roots appear.